nouser2013/lighthouse-v2-manager/README.md

 **Note:** if you installed the binary version, simply call the program by executing it.
 Instead of `python3 .\lighthouse-v2-manager.py` type `lighthouse-v2-manager.exe` in the command prompt window for the commands below.

 ### display instructions
 If you call the executable/script with no command line arguments or with an invalid command, the useage instructions are returned.
-Choose one of the commands `discover`, `on` or `off` to interact with your Lighthouses V2.
+Choose one of the commands `discover`, `on`, `off` or `toggle` to interact with your Lighthouses V2.

 **usage:** `python3 .\lighthouse-v2-manager.py`